sonugpc/-contentcraft-ai/contentcraft-ai/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-AI-powered content enhancement and generation for WordPress using the Gemini API.
+Supercharge your WordPress editor with AI-powered content creation and enhancement using the Gemini API.

 == Description ==